Azure/Service-Fabric-Troubleshooting-Guides/Cluster/Service Fabric Standalone Cluster Data Collection.md

 * random issues
 * when issue is not known

-NOTE: It is always recommended to use the smallest timeframe possible that represents the issue as logging is extensive especially when collecting from entire cluster.
+NOTE: It is recommended to use the smallest timeframe possible that represents the issue as logging is extensive especially when collecting from entire cluster.

 ### cluster collect command